Alcohol Tolerance: What Is It?

 Alcohol tolerance can be influenced by a variety of factors.
 Some of these factors are controllable, while others are biological or genetic in nature.

-Common factors known to affect alcohol tolerance include:
+Common factors known to affect alcohol tolerance include the following.

 Body Size